Chnoblouch/banjo-docs/docs/source/build_system.md

 **macOS** \
 When cross-compiling for macOS, a JSON file describing the macOS system APIs is downloaded.
-The build system then generate a sysroot containing [TAPI files](https://github.com/apple-oss-distributions/tapi) from this JSON file that the linker uses to link macOS system libraries and frameworks.
+The build system then generates a sysroot containing [TAPI files](https://github.com/apple-oss-distributions/tapi) from this JSON file that the linker uses to link macOS system libraries and frameworks.
 The sysroot generated is incomplete and some frameworks cannot be linked for this reason.